Crime & Safety · Updating An Existing Criminal History Record

 Updating Existing Criminal History Record Information

-Orders processed within the CHS Unit include juvenile seals, juvenile destroys, vacates, deletions, dismissals, certificates of discharge, and restorations of firearm rights.
+Court orders processed within the Criminal History Section (CHS) include juvenile seals, juvenile destroys, vacates, deletions, dismissals, certificates of discharge, and restorations of firearm rights.
 Below, you will find short descriptions and links to the Revised Code of Washington (RCW) website for further information.

 Dismissal: RCW 10.97.030 (4)

 This information is considered non-conviction and is not disseminated to the public.
 However, this information will remain available for law enforcement inquiries for the maximum state record retention period.
 This information may only be deleted pursuant to RCW 10.97.060 or upon an order from the court of jurisdiction.

-A dismissal entered after a period of probation, suspension, or deferral of sentence shall be considered adverse to the subject and will remain a “guilty” with an update of “dismissed”.
+A dismissal entered after a period of probation, suspension, or deferral of sentence shall be considered adverse to the subject and will remain a “guilty” with an update of “dismissed.”

-When a conviction is vacated the “Guilty” status is replaced with a status of “Vacated” and is no longer disseminated to the public.
-However, this information will remain available for law enforcement inquiries for the maximum state record retention period.
+When a conviction is vacated the “guilty” status is replaced with a status of “vacated,” and is no longer disseminated to the public.

+This information will remain available for law enforcement inquiries for the maximum state record retention period.
 Orders to vacate conviction records must be initiated by the court of jurisdiction.